 Daniel Lewis is the Dibner Senior Curator of the History of Science & Technology at the Huntington Library as well as a research professor of history at Claremont Graduate University.
 His research interests include the history of science, American history, Latin American history, and environmental history.
-At CGU, Lewis’s teaching fields include American history, history of science, and archival studies.
+At CGU, Lewis’s teaching fields include environmental history, history of science, and archival studies.

-His recent exhibit at the Huntington Library, Beautiful Science: Ideas that Changed the World, is a permanent exhibit in the Huntington’s Dibner Hall.
+His exhibit at the Huntington Library, Beautiful Science: Ideas that Changed the World, is a permanent exhibit in the Huntington’s Dibner Hall.
 Having won the American Association of Museums’ Grand Prize for Excellence in Exhibitions in 2009, this exhibit illustrates the beauty of science in a historical context.
 It is arranged around four areas: Astronomy, Natural History, Medicine, and Light.

 Lewis has a new book, Belonging on as Island: Birds, Extinction, and Evolution in Hawaii, forthcoming from Yale University Press in Spring 2018.